data-creative/tonebase-api/DOCS.md

 }
 ````

-### `Ad`

-A message promoting an advertiser's product or service.

 Attributes:

 name | type | description
 --- | --- | ---
-advertiser_id | Integer | References the advertiser who placed this ad.
-title | String | A display title.
-content | Text | The ad's content.
+name | String | The organization's name.
-url | String | Where the ad redirects the user.
+description | Text | A description of the organization.
-image_url | String | The ad's image source.
+url | String | The organization's website.

+### `Ad`

+A message promoting an advertiser's product or service.

 Endpoints: